0rky/INDIS_sc26/README.md

 This is the level most readers will want.
 No GB10 cluster required.
 Raw per-cell measurements are in `raw_measurements.tar.gz`
 (`tar xzf data/raw_measurements.tar.gz`).
 The derived tables in `data/tables/` are sufficient to regenerate every figure.

+We expect the models inside of /opt/models/ look at the config.tsv file to look at the names of the folder the script is expecting.
+They are similar to huggingface name for the model.

 ```bash
 conda create -n indis python=3.12 -y && conda activate indis
 pip install pandas matplotlib